Italy court dismisses Mediaset's damage bid against Vivendi in pay TV case

 The dispute with its second-largest shareholder has put Mediaset in a deadlock, complicating the broadcaster’s plans to develop a European growth strategy that it sees as crucial to tackle competition in the industry from streaming services like Netflix and Amazon Prime.

-Reporting by Elvira Pollina and Alfredo Fajeta; editing by Valentina Za and Steve Orlofsky
+Reporting by Elvira Pollina and Alfredo Fajeta; editing by Valentina Za, Steve Orlofsky and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.